Montessori Teacher Training Certification Curriculum Information

 What is a cohort?

 A cohort is a group of students learning together and supporting one another’s knowledge and skill development.
-All students within a cohort start and complete the course at the same time, and will study the same subject area together.
+Students work with their cohort throughout the entire program, studying the same topics and sharing ideas. and experiences.

 Though not always possible, CGMS attempts to create cohorts that include students from the same time zone and even the same geographical region.
 Full Certificate students will meet each other at least a few times during the program, and all students are encouraged to meet up with each other in person when they can.
+The learning experience is enriched by the diversity of students who come from locations near and far and have experience in both private and public Montessori schools.
 During the training, cohorts will work together on projects, and hold weekly discussions using internet based teleconferencing and video conferencing.
 Chat rooms, message boards and email discussions will also provide ample venues for students to share and collaborate.

 What will the Distance Learning part be like?